epklein/epklein.github.io/_posts/2022Q3/2022-08-05-software-delivery-performance-metrics.md

 title: Software Delivery Performance Metrics
 categories: [DevOps]
 tags: [Delivery]
+excerpt: Results from the State of DevOps 2021 Report.
 ---

 Research from [DORA](https://www.devops-research.com) (DevOps Research & Assessment) has validated four metrics that measure software delivery performance.
 According to the study, companies that exhibit exceptional organizational performance excel in these metrics: